MetaMask/metamask-android-sdk/README.md

 ```

 ## Examples
-We have created an `ExampleDapp` class with a few ethereum requests to act as a guide on how to connect to ethereum and make requests.
+See the [app](./app/) directory for an example dapp integrating the SDK, to act as a guide on how to connect to ethereum and make requests.

 ## Requirements
 ### MetaMask Mobile